Online Pharmacy

 Reductil

-Reductil has been around for a bit longer than Acomplia and it is marketed as Meridia in the United States.
-Reductil does have a good rate of success but it is not appropriate for some people because of the potential side effects, which can be quite serious.
-Notable side effects associated with Reductil are high blood pressure and palpitations.
-Not everyone will get these side effects, in fact, few people do but it is important that a patient’s blood pressure is monitored every two weeks for the first three months of use and then monthly thereafter.
-If we prescribe Reductil then we expect our patients to report back to us on a regular basis regarding their blood pressure readings and any noted side effects.
-We also want to ensure that progress in terms of weight loss is being achieved.
+Reductil was marketed as Meridia in the United States but it has been withdrawn in the US as well as the UK.
+Reductil had a good rate of success but it was not appropriate for some people because of the potential side effects, which can be quite serious.
+Notable side effects associated with Reductil were high blood pressure and palpitations.
+Not everyone got these side effects, in fact, few people did but it was important that a patient's blood pressure was monitored every two weeks for the first three months of use and then monthly thereafter.
+Unfortunately we can no longer prescribe Reductil because of the licence suspension.

 Please follow this link for further information on Reductil